oracle/graalpython/docs/contributor/CONTRIBUTING.md

 some Node for it, but it may be a good idea to add it to the `PythonObjectLibrary` for easier discovery.

 GraalPy has its own variant of the argument clinic preprocessor.
+It is activated by:
+* extending `PythonXXXClinicBuiltinNode` (e.g. `PythonBinaryClinicBuiltinNode`)
-It is activated by: extending `PythonXXXClinicBuiltinNode` (e.g., `PythonBinaryClinicBuiltinNode`), using `@ArgumentClinic` annotations on the built-in node class, and overriding the `getArgumentClinic` method to return the class that will be generated from the annotations (it will be named the same as the node class plus `ClinicProviderGen` suffix).
+* using `@ArgumentClinic` annotations on the built-in node class
+* and overriding the `getArgumentClinic` method to return the class that will be generated from the annotations (it will be named the same as the node class plus `ClinicProviderGen` suffix).

 Sometimes, you will not easily find what exactly happens for a given piece of